150+ Reasons to Move

 14. Opportunities to listen to various types of music at local venues.

-15. Plenty of bars/pubs with music, karaoke, and more bar attractions.
+15. Plenty of bars/pubs with music, karaoke, trivia, etc.

 17. “For book lovers, Toadstool Bookshop is awesome!
 It is very large and well-stocked.
 Keene also has two used book stores, Eagle Books and Hannah’s Used Books.” – Menno, Early Mover